aitrailblazer/asap/README.md

 Recent statistics show that project development lasts an average of four and a half months, with developers spending up to 50% of their time documenting software solutions.
 Only 7.7% of developers can complete a basic project in less than two months.

-### ASAP: Speed Up Document Creation, Excel in Performance, Meet Deadlines.
+### ASAP: Software documentation made easy.
+Reduce complexity, speed up technical writing, save time.

-**Smaller workload.
-Maximum efficiency.**
+#### Minimal workload.
+Maximum efficiency.

 ### Summary